yutingsdu/TransGram/README.md

 ===========================================================================

-Authors: Ting Yu and Zitong Ren designed and wrote TransGram.
+Authors: Ting Yu and Zitong Ren designed and wrote TransGram. \n
 Contact:
 Any questions, problems, bugs are welcome and should be dumped to Ting Yu <yutingsdu@163.com>
 Updated on Dec 13, 2024.